A wise man once said, “Thou shan’t be caught dead with a cheap tactical backpack.”

 Its rigid frame offers excellent support, and its straps are some of the thickest we’ve seen so far.
 Adjusting the straps can be a bit cumbersome for folks with smaller frames.
 The broad, padded hip strap can feel almost like overkill for some users, too.
 Thankfully, there’s an option to remove it, so no love lost between us and the Condor.

 The Condor didn’t do too well when exposed to moisture.
 Sure, it’s got huge reverse-coil zippers and a zipper rain fly tab to match, but the material itself isn’t too resistant to water.
 Its back panel could improve in the ventilation department, too.
 Taking a hike, you can actually feel all that sweat from your back seeping into the bag.
 Not the best feeling in the world.

-While its admittedly not the best-performing bag out there, the Condor is surprisingly cheaper than most backpacks of its size with a price tag at around $90.
+While it's admittedly not the best-performing bag out there, the Condor is surprisingly cheaper than most backpacks of its size with a price tag of around $90.
 It’s available in many different color varieties to suit your preference, too, so if you want something spacious, relatively durable but affordable, you can definitely set your sights on this one.

 Trekking King Tactical Backpack

 - Features: MOLLE webbing, removable compartments, hook and loop fasteners, sternum strap

 Best for bugging out on a budget